trufflesuite/webinar-episode-01/steps.md

 ```
 </details>

-Congratulations!
+:tada: Congratulations!
 If you see a similar output then you have:
   - [x] a smart contract, `SimpleStorage`
   - [x] a way to define the behavior of `SimpleStorage`
   - [x] a way to validate its behavior is correct

-> :exclamation: In other words, we've built a system to iterate, with focus, to
+> :information_desk_person: In other words, we've built a system to iterate,
-> the Contract behavior we want.
-In the test file we describe the desired
+> with focus, to the Contract behavior we want.
+In the test file we describe
-> contract behavior, implement said contract and test/observe/iterate to the
+> the desired contract behavior, implement said contract and
-> expected outcome.
+> test/observe/iterate to the desired outcome.

 ## business logic

+Lets focus on the business logic of our smart contract now that we have the
+test, contract and migration pices in place

-The SimpleStorage contract should have:
+Our SimpleStorage contract should have:
   - [ ] a state, `storedData`.
 This is the location to store an integer value
   - [ ] its `storedData` value at deployment be zero
   - [ ] a function `getStoredData`, to retrieve the current `storedData` value.